johngohrw/ncmpcpp-2k-rw/README.md

 A custom theme for the foobar2000 music player.
 I completely ripped off the color scheme from the ncurses based MPD client (ncmpcpp) music player for UNIX systems, hence the name.

 Written in 2015 during highschool.
-Obviously very badly written.
+Obviously very badly written and badly maintained.
+Judge all you want.

 ## To-do
 * clean up codebase to not include the foobar2k client itself, only files related to the theme.